petrbouda/jeffrey/README.md

 your application and find any spots in your code that can be improved to make it faster or consume fewer resources.

 ### How to get me running

-I consist of two parts:
-- Frontend (Vue.Js)
+- Frontend (Vue.Js - Node 22)
-- Backend (Java), Java server serves the frontend part
+- Backend (Java 22 - Jeffrey will always be on the cutting-edge version!), Java server serves the frontend part

 ### Prepared Builds